-Rasavangi is a close cousin of the Arachuvitta Kootu/Sambar, but with different spices.
-It is also very close to Pitlay.
+Rasavangi is also a close cousin of the Arachuvitta Kootu/Sambar, but with different spices.
+(Arachuvitta means “to grinding the spices and add”, i.e. the dish is made by grinding fresh spices rather than using a pre-prepared powder.)
 It is a good example of how a small change in spices can make a dish taste very different.
-This has a wonderful flavour profile of coriander and coconut.
-All you need with it is some rice and perhaps a simple potato dish, papadums or a vegetable curry.
+Rasavangi has a wonderful flavour profile of coriander and toasted coconut.
+Some recipes include peppercorns.

-This recipe comes from my idol of authentic South Indian TamBram cooking – S. Meenakshi Ammal and her books Cook and See.
-It is in her first volume under the Aviyal chapther.
+This recipe is from the doyen of authentic South Indian TamBram cooking – S. Meenakshi Ammal, and her books Cook and See.

 350 g of tender eggplants – they must be tender